 Celebrate summer, friends and all things pink on National Rosé Day!
 Not many people need an excuse to open a fresh bottle of rosé wine but we’ve got some great ideas on how to turn the day into a fun and memorable occasion.
 Held every year on the second Saturday in June, National Rosé Day was started by Swedish Rosé house Bodvár to pay homage to this glorious summertime wine.
 Whether you prefer your rosé still or bubbly, sweet or dry, deep pink or more orange, raise a glass to this perfect summer sipper.

-National Rosé Day - History
+National Rosé Day timeline

 - 600 BC